NCBI Bookshelf. A service of the National Library of Medicine, National Institutes of Health.

 - avoiding oral sex.
 The herpes virus can spread from the lips to the membranes lining the genitals, leading to genital herpes.

-Sometimes people pass the cold sore virus on to others even if they don’t have a cold sore at the time.
+In theory, people can pass the cold sore virus on to others even if they don’t have a cold sore at the time.
 This very rarely happens, though, so there’s no need to take any precautions if you don't currently have a cold sore.

 Treatment